WordPress

 Get admin credentials

-After the database has been configured in the Deploy and relate database section, you can now access the WordPress application by accessing the IP of a wordpress-k8s unit.
+After the database has been configured, you can now access the WordPress application by accessing the IP of a wordpress-k8s unit.
 To start managing WordPress as an administrator, you need to get the credentials for the admin account.

 The result should look something similar to the contents below:

-password: <password> # should look something like: XXXXXXXXXXXXXXXXX-XXXXXXXXXXXXXXXXXXXXXXXX
+password: <password> # should look something like: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-You can now access your WordPress application at http://<UNIT_IP>/wp-login.php and login with username admin and password the action above.
+You can now access your WordPress application at http://<UNIT_IP>/wp-login.php and log in with the admin username and password from the previous action.

 Congratulations!
 You have successfully finished the wordpress-k8s tutorial.
 You can now remove the model environment that you’ve created using the following command.